FAIRplus/the-fair-cookbook/content/recipes/interoperability/identifier-mapping_matched.md

 ### A couple of observations

-> - SSSOM (URL_TO_INSERT_RECORD-ABBREV_3639 https://fairsharing.org/1411)  is an emerging community standard (URL_TO_INSERT_TERM_3638 https://fairsharing.org/search?fairsharingRegistry=Standard)  that is still not finalised.
+> - SSSOM (URL_TO_INSERT_RECORD-ABBREV_1857 https://fairsharing.org/1411)  is an emerging community standard that is still not finalised.
-> While the basic metadata model (URL_TO_INSERT_TERM_3640 https://fairsharing.org/search?recordType=model_and_format)  has less informat (URL_TO_INSERT_TERM_3641 https://fairsharing.org/search?recordType=model_and_format) ion than the VoID file, there are additional properties for providing more detail.
+> While the basic metadata model has less information than the VoID file, there are additional properties for providing more detail.
-> Properties that related to the set of mappings can can be included as a comment block at the start of the TSV (URL_TO_INSERT_RECORD-ABBREV_3642 https://fairsharing.org/FAIRsharing.a978c9) .
+> Properties that related to the set of mappings can can be included as a comment block at the start of the TSV (URL_TO_INSERT_RECORD-ABBREV_1858 https://fairsharing.org/FAIRsharing.a978c9) .
 > - The VoID Linkset approach for exchanging mappings separates the metadata from the data mappings.
 > This eliminates duplication of metadata.
-However, as currently defined, the VoID Linksets can only be used for RDF (URL_TO_INSERT_RECORD-ABBREV_3643 https://fairsharing.org/FAIRsharing.p77ph9)  data.
+However, as currently defined, the VoID Linksets can only be used for RDF (URL_TO_INSERT_RECORD-ABBREV_1859 https://fairsharing.org/FAIRsharing.p77ph9)  data.
-> The above has shown that the two format (URL_TO_INSERT_TERM_3644 https://fairsharing.org/search?recordType=model_and_format) s can represent the same informat (URL_TO_INSERT_TERM_3645 https://fairsharing.org/search?recordType=model_and_format) ion.
-Both VoID and SSSOM (URL_TO_INSERT_RECORD-ABBREV_3646 https://fairsharing.org/1411)  can be used to provide very rich metadata for exchanging data.
+> The above has shown that the two formats can represent the same information.
+Both VoID and SSSOM (URL_TO_INSERT_RECORD-ABBREV_1860 https://fairsharing.org/1411)  can be used to provide very rich metadata for exchanging data.

 ## Identifier Mapping services

-Identifier (URL_TO_INSERT_TERM_3650 https://fairsharing.org/search?recordType=identifier_schema)  mapping services are database (URL_TO_INSERT_TERM_3647 https://fairsharing.org/search?fairsharingRegistry=Database) s that contain lists of identifier (URL_TO_INSERT_TERM_3651 https://fairsharing.org/search?recordType=identifier_schema) s, often from different database (URL_TO_INSERT_TERM_3648 https://fairsharing.org/search?fairsharingRegistry=Database) s, that are known to be equivalent.
-These are consumed from original data sources and third parties in one of the format (URL_TO_INSERT_TERM_3649 https://fairsharing.org/search?recordType=model_and_format) s provided above.
+Identifier mapping services are databases that contain lists of identifiers, often from different databases, that are known to be equivalent.
+These are consumed from original data sources and third parties in one of the formats provided above.

-The common functionality offered by these services is to return a set of equivalent identifier (URL_TO_INSERT_TERM_3652 https://fairsharing.org/search?recordType=identifier_schema) s for a given identifier (URL_TO_INSERT_TERM_3653 https://fairsharing.org/search?recordType=identifier_schema) .
-That is, you can ask these services for all identifier (URL_TO_INSERT_TERM_3654 https://fairsharing.org/search?recordType=identifier_schema) s that are equivalent to your identifier (URL_TO_INSERT_TERM_3655 https://fairsharing.org/search?recordType=identifier_schema) .
-The services will vary in the response depending on their coverage of data sources and whether they decide to compute the transitive closure of the identifier (URL_TO_INSERT_TERM_3656 https://fairsharing.org/search?recordType=identifier_schema) s.
-That is, if data source A declares that `A:id1` is equivalent to `B:acc32`, and data source C declares that `C:67cb2865-781f-4450-a99c-e9b33bf4d5b5` is equivalent to `B:acc32`, should a lookup for equivalent identifier (URL_TO_INSERT_TERM_3657 https://fairsharing.org/search?recordType=identifier_schema) s for `A:id1` return `C:67cb2865-781f-4450-a99c-e9b33bf4d5b5` since `A:id1 <=> B:acc32` and `B:acc32 <=> C:67cb2865-781f-4450-a99c-e9b33bf4d5b5`.
+The common functionality offered by these services is to return a set of equivalent identifiers for a given identifier.
+That is, you can ask these services for all identifiers that are equivalent to your identifier.
+The services will vary in the response depending on their coverage of data sources and whether they decide to compute the transitive closure of the identifiers.
+That is, if data source A declares that `A:id1` is equivalent to `B:acc32`, and data source C declares that `C:67cb2865-781f-4450-a99c-e9b33bf4d5b5` is equivalent to `B:acc32`, should a lookup for equivalent identifiers for `A:id1` return `C:67cb2865-781f-4450-a99c-e9b33bf4d5b5` since `A:id1 <=> B:acc32` and `B:acc32 <=> C:67cb2865-781f-4450-a99c-e9b33bf4d5b5`.

-The following is an incomplete list of identifier (URL_TO_INSERT_TERM_3658 https://fairsharing.org/search?recordType=identifier_schema)  mapping services.
+The following is an incomplete list of identifier mapping services.

 * [bridgedb.org](https://bridgedb.github.io/)

-    > [BridgeDb](https://bridgedb.github.io/) {footcite}`van_iersel_bridgedb_2010` is a framework for identifier (URL_TO_INSERT_TERM_3659 https://fairsharing.org/search?recordType=identifier_schema)  mapping within the life sciences which covers genes, proteins, genetic variants, metabolites, and metabolic reactions.
+    > [BridgeDb](https://bridgedb.github.io/) {footcite}`van_iersel_bridgedb_2010` is a framework for identifier mapping within the life sciences which covers genes, proteins, genetic variants, metabolites, and metabolic reactions.
 It is provided as a web service, a standalone application that can be installed locally, a Java library or an R Package.
     >
-    > It permits users to lookup equivalent database (URL_TO_INSERT_TERM_3660 https://fairsharing.org/search?fairsharingRegistry=Database)  identifier (URL_TO_INSERT_TERM_3662 https://fairsharing.org/search?recordType=identifier_schema) s for a given database (URL_TO_INSERT_TERM_3661 https://fairsharing.org/search?fairsharingRegistry=Database)  identifier (URL_TO_INSERT_TERM_3663 https://fairsharing.org/search?recordType=identifier_schema)  within a specified organism.
-The following `curl` command to the REST API retrieves the equivalent identifier (URL_TO_INSERT_TERM_3664 https://fairsharing.org/search?recordType=identifier_schema) s for the EntrezGene (now known as NCBI Gene (URL_TO_INSERT_RECORD-NAME_3667 https://fairsharing.org/FAIRsharing.5h3maw) ) `L` identifier (URL_TO_INSERT_TERM_3665 https://fairsharing.org/search?recordType=identifier_schema)  `1234` for the `Human` gene [CCR5](https://www.ncbi.nlm.nih.gov/gene/1234) as a TSV (URL_TO_INSERT_RECORD-ABBREV_3666 https://fairsharing.org/FAIRsharing.a978c9)  file.
+    > It permits users to lookup equivalent database identifiers for a given database identifier within a specified organism.
+The following `curl` command to the REST API retrieves the equivalent identifiers for the EntrezGene (now known as NCBI Gene (URL_TO_INSERT_RECORD-NAME_1862 https://fairsharing.org/FAIRsharing.5h3maw) ) `L` identifier `1234` for the `Human` gene [CCR5](https://www.ncbi.nlm.nih.gov/gene/1234) as a TSV (URL_TO_INSERT_RECORD-ABBREV_1861 https://fairsharing.org/FAIRsharing.a978c9)  file.
     >```bash
     >curl -X GET "https://webservice.bridgedb.org/Human/xrefs/L/1234" -H "accept: */*"
     >```
     > * [BridgeDbR Tutorial](https://bioconductor.org/packages/release/bioc/vignettes/BridgeDbR/inst/doc/tutorial.html)

 * [UniChem](https://www.ebi.ac.uk/unichem/)
-    > [UniChem](https://www.ebi.ac.uk/unichem/) {footcite}`chambers_unichem_2013` is a specialised identifier (URL_TO_INSERT_TERM_3668 https://fairsharing.org/search?recordType=identifier_schema)  mapping service for chemical structures.
-For a chemical structure -- specified as an identifier (URL_TO_INSERT_TERM_3669 https://fairsharing.org/search?recordType=identifier_schema) , InChI (URL_TO_INSERT_RECORD-ABBREV_3671 https://fairsharing.org/FAIRsharing.ddk9t9) , or InChI (URL_TO_INSERT_RECORD-ABBREV_3672 https://fairsharing.org/FAIRsharing.ddk9t9)  Key -- it will equivalent structures found in the [EMBL-EBI](https://www.ebi.ac.uk/) chemistry (URL_TO_INSERT_RECORD-NAME_3670 https://fairsharing.org/3524)  resources.
+    > [UniChem](https://www.ebi.ac.uk/unichem/) {footcite}`chambers_unichem_2013` is a specialised identifier mapping service for chemical structures.
+For a chemical structure -- specified as an identifier, InChI (URL_TO_INSERT_RECORD-ABBREV_1864 https://fairsharing.org/FAIRsharing.ddk9t9) , or InChI (URL_TO_INSERT_RECORD-ABBREV_1865 https://fairsharing.org/FAIRsharing.ddk9t9)  Key -- it will equivalent structures found in the [EMBL-EBI](https://www.ebi.ac.uk/) chemistry (URL_TO_INSERT_RECORD-NAME_1863 https://fairsharing.org/3524)  resources.
     >
-    > The following `curl` command retrieves the equivalent database (URL_TO_INSERT_TERM_3673 https://fairsharing.org/search?fairsharingRegistry=Database)  identifier (URL_TO_INSERT_TERM_3674 https://fairsharing.org/search?recordType=identifier_schema) s for the ChEMBL (URL_TO_INSERT_RECORD-NAME_3677 https://fairsharing.org/FAIRsharing.m3jtpg)  identifier (URL_TO_INSERT_TERM_3675 https://fairsharing.org/search?recordType=identifier_schema)  `CHEMBL12` [DIAZEPAM](https://www.ebi.ac.uk/chembl/compound_report_card/CHEMBL12/) and returns the result as a JSON (URL_TO_INSERT_RECORD-ABBREV_3676 https://fairsharing.org/FAIRsharing.5bbab9)  object.
+    > The following `curl` command retrieves the equivalent database identifiers for the ChEMBL (URL_TO_INSERT_RECORD-NAME_1867 https://fairsharing.org/FAIRsharing.m3jtpg)  identifier `CHEMBL12` [DIAZEPAM](https://www.ebi.ac.uk/chembl/compound_report_card/CHEMBL12/) and returns the result as a JSON (URL_TO_INSERT_RECORD-ABBREV_1866 https://fairsharing.org/FAIRsharing.5bbab9)  object.
     > ```bash
     > curl -X GET "https://www.ebi.ac.uk/unichem/rest/src_compound_id/CHEMBL12/1" -H "accept: */*"
     > ```

-    > For more informat (URL_TO_INSERT_TERM_3678 https://fairsharing.org/search?recordType=model_and_format) ion including the available methods, see the [UniChem REST documentation](https://www.ebi.ac.uk/unichem/info/webservices).
+    > For more information including the available methods, see the [UniChem REST documentation](https://www.ebi.ac.uk/unichem/info/webservices).
 * [sameas.org](http://sameas.org/)

-    > [sameas.org](http://sameas.org/) is a general purpose service that will return a set of equivalent URLs for a given URL (URL_TO_INSERT_RECORD-ABBREV_3679 https://fairsharing.org/FAIRsharing.9d38e2) .
+    > [sameas.org](http://sameas.org/) is a general purpose service that will return a set of equivalent URLs for a given URL (URL_TO_INSERT_RECORD-ABBREV_1868 https://fairsharing.org/FAIRsharing.9d38e2) .
 The equivalences are based on an incomplete set of `owl:sameAs` statements contained in data available on the web.
     >
-    > The following `curl` command retrieves the equivalent URLs for EBI RDF (URL_TO_INSERT_RECORD-ABBREV_3681 https://fairsharing.org/FAIRsharing.p77ph9)  Platform representation of ChEMBL (URL_TO_INSERT_RECORD-NAME_3682 https://fairsharing.org/FAIRsharing.m3jtpg)  [DIAZEPAM](https://rdf.ebi.ac.uk/resource/chembl/molecule/CHEMBL12) as a JSON (URL_TO_INSERT_RECORD-ABBREV_3680 https://fairsharing.org/FAIRsharing.5bbab9)  object.
+    > The following `curl` command retrieves the equivalent URLs for EBI RDF (URL_TO_INSERT_RECORD-ABBREV_1870 https://fairsharing.org/FAIRsharing.p77ph9)  Platform representation of ChEMBL (URL_TO_INSERT_RECORD-NAME_1871 https://fairsharing.org/FAIRsharing.m3jtpg)  [DIAZEPAM](https://rdf.ebi.ac.uk/resource/chembl/molecule/CHEMBL12) as a JSON (URL_TO_INSERT_RECORD-ABBREV_1869 https://fairsharing.org/FAIRsharing.5bbab9)  object.
     > ```bash
     > curl -iLH "Accept: application/json" "http://sameas.org/?uri=http://rdf.ebi.ac.uk/resource/chembl/molecule/CHEMBL12"
     > ```